mph-/lcapy/doc/install.rst

   >>> sudo apt-get install texlive-latex-base texlive-pictures imagemagick ghostscript

+- For nice rendering of maths you need mathjax.
+This is not essential, if it is not loaded then an active internet connection is required.

+  >>> sudo-apt-get install libjs-mathjax fonts-mathjax

 - The easiest way to obtain the Lcapy sources is to use git:

   >>> git clone https://github.com/mph-/lcapy